Call for Entries!

 Video formats we accept: Apple ProRes 422, Apple ProRes 4444, .DCP, QuickTime Movie (.mov), MPEG-4 (.mp4, .m4v), MPEG-2 (OS X Lion or later), MPEG-1, AVCHD (OS X Mountain Lion only), AVI and DV.

-For more information contact Showcase Director, Jill Orschel at:
+For more information contact Showcase Director, Jill Orschel, at:

 About the Filmmakers Showcase

 Now in its 14th year, the Filmmakers Showcase was created by Park City-based filmmaker Jill Orschel and is presented by Park City Film as part of the Made in Utah Film Series.
 The intent of the program is to foster emerging talent, provide a venue for works in progress, and cultivate and support the film making community in Utah.
+The Filmmakers Showcase is presented with support from the Utah Film Commission.

 About Park City Film

 Park City Film is Summit County’s only nonprofit Art House Cinema.
-A Park City staple since 1995, Park City Film presents a curated selection of independent, foreign and documentary films each weekend.
-In addition, we program post-screening Q&A’s and panel discussions as a means to deepen the community dialogue around the issues raised by the films we show.
+A Park City staple since 1995, Park City Film presents a curated selection of independent, foreign and documentary films and we program post-screening Q&A’s and panel discussions as a means to deepen the community dialogue around the issues raised by the films we show.
 Our vision is to use film as a medium to entertain, inspire and educate our patrons, helping Summit County remain a well informed and engaged mountain community.
 Our mission is to create community through film.